Metrotown (Burnaby) — A Buyer’s Guide

 Frequently asked questions

-Is Metrotown still in active rezoning under the 2017 Downtown Plan?
+Is the Metrotown Downtown Plan still in active rezoning?

 Yes.
-The Metrotown Downtown Plan was adopted by Burnaby City Council in February 2017 and represents the major upzoning of the town centre to high-rise residential and mixed-use along Kingsway and the cross-streets within the plan boundaries (roughly Imperial Street to the south, Beresford Street to the north, Boundary Road to the west, and Royal Oak Avenue to the east).
-Buildout is multi-decade — the plan envisions a target population of 80,000+ residents at full buildout, with 200+ towers contemplated across the plan area over the planning horizon.
-As of 2026, dozens of towers are completed (Sovereign, Met, Concord Metrotown, Polygon Civic Hotel, and others) and dozens more are at various stages of rezoning, application, or construction.
-Pull the live City of Burnaby development application map for the specific block before treating any redevelopment optionality as priced in.
+The Metrotown Downtown Plan was adopted in February 2017 — the major upzoning to high-rise residential and mixed-use within the plan boundaries (Imperial / Beresford / Boundary / Royal Oak).
+Target population is ~80,000+ at full buildout with 200+ towers contemplated.
+Dozens of towers are complete (Sovereign, Met, Concord Metrotown); dozens more are in application or construction.
+Pull the live City of Burnaby development application map for the specific block.How does Crystal Mall differ from Metropolis?

-Newer Metrotown 1-bed condos (550–650 sq ft, post-2015 build) typically transact in a wide band depending on the specific tower, view, floor, and complex strata health — pull the live Greater Vancouver REALTORS® benchmark and the per-tower comp set fresh at offer time, do not underwrite a generic per-square-foot.
-Older 1980s–2000s 1-bed product transacts meaningfully below newer-build comps; older buildings often carry depreciation-report and contingency-reserve risk that the headline price doesn't show.
-Mortgage qualification at 5.25%+ stress-test rates and the OSFI B-20 framework apply on every uninsured purchase.
-Run the live numbers — do not budget against a 2022 or 2023 price.
+Newer 1-bed condos (550–650 sq ft, post-2015 build) transact in a wide band depending on the specific tower, view, floor, and strata health — pull the live Greater Vancouver REALTORS benchmark and the per-tower comp set fresh at offer time.
+Older 1980s-2000s 1-bed product transacts meaningfully below newer-build comps; older buildings often carry depreciation-report and contingency-reserve risk that the headline price does not show.

 What to read next

-- · Metrotown area page — the area-page companion to this pillar
+- · Metrotown area page — the area-page companion to this guide

 - · BC Transit-Oriented Development Areas — the Bill 47 framework + 800-metre TOD radius